Understanding AVVO, Superlawyers, US News Rating Sites

 USNWR Ranking Attorneys.

 Just like USNWR colleges, a similar process exists to rank attorneys on Best Lawyers.
 The rankings methodology behind the joint venture involved surveying clients of numerous law firms.
 They also look at marketing, associates, and recruiting officers.
 And they also study the managers and attorneys of leading law firms.
 So they asked each person what they thought was vital for clients.
 Plus, they researched the actual attorneys looking for employment at law firms.
-Next, they looked at selecting an appropriate firm to refer legal work.
+Next, they looked at selecting an appropriate firm to refer to legal work.

 According to USNWR, questions on the survey covered reputation information.
 Allegedly there were six studies to determine the criteria.